-The two ships have been engaged to take us to sail the waters of Hobart’s Derwent River estuary just as did Skelton on this date 200 years prior.
+The two ships have been engaged to take us to sail the waters of Hobart’s Derwent River estuary just as did Skelton on 200 years prior.
 Skelton anchored in the D’Entrecasteau Channel overnight on November 26th, sailing on next morning to arrive in Hobart harbour at 3pm of the 27th.
 Our cruises will re-enact her arrival in Hobart harbour.
-Special treats are planned for the children who will be present with their parents.
+Special treats are planned for any children who will be present with their parents.

 Perhaps awaiting her arrival ashore will be a welcoming delegation which if we may be so fortunate will be led by ‘Lieutenant Governor William Sorell’ with an escort of officers and troops of the British 48th Regiment of Foot (Northhamptonshire), which Regiment was assigned to the Australian colonies at that time.
 An official band to play the Royal Anthem, and with local settlers in attendance keen to welcome Skelton and its new emigrants, the Skelton being noteworthy for being the first ship with free settlers from Scotland.